carrotsrc/StrangeIO/README.md

 - [Exo Font](http://www.fontsquirrel.com/fonts/exo/) used in the logo
 - [LV2](http://lv2plug.in/) for their quality plugin standard

-These libraries are used in libRackscallion, but they are important so I'll mention them here as well -

-- libResample (used in audacity) used for the experimental resampling unit
-- libSndfile over at [MegaNerd](http://www.mega-nerd.com/libsndfile/) which is used for loading flacs.

 ## License

-RackoonIO is licensed under LGPL v3
+StrangeIO is licensed under LGPL v3

 picoJSON is originally distributed under the terms of the 2-clause BSD license (see the license file in framework/picojson/LICENSE for details).